 Plus, they “only use safe natural ingredients and only from countries with strong labor laws.”

-HOW TO FIND PLASTIC FREE TOOTHPASTE
+HOW TO FIND PLASTIC FREE TOOTHPASTE BRANDS

 If this is your first time visiting, our approach to sustainable beauty is to look for brands and products that are:

-- palm oil free
+- Palm oil free

-- have ethical ingredient sourcing policies and
+- Ethical ingredient sourcing policies

 Just a quick note: some of these eco friendly toothpaste products are not always available in every country (especially the fluoride options which seem to be in limited supply).